DennisKoshta/PortfolioWebsite/README.md

 Welcome to my portfolio website!
 Here you can find my resume, as well as a few projects that demonstrate my skills in software engineering and machine learning.
 In this repository, you will find the source code and documentation for the website and projects.

+## Contents

+1. Flask Web Application
-1. Hand Motion Tracking
+2. Project: Hand Motion Tracking
-2. Actor Degrees of Separation
+3. Project: Actor Degrees of Separation
-3. JavaScript Drawing Canvas
+4. Project: JavaScript Drawing Canvas
-4. Flask Web Application
 5. Google Cloud (gcloud) Hosting

+## 1. Flask Web Application

+Flask is a lightweight Python web framework that allows for quick and easy development of web applications.
+In this project, I have utilized Flask to create the backend of my portfolio website, handling the routing and serving of pages.

+### Features

+- Modular and scalable web application structure
+- RESTful API for easy integration with frontend
+- Simple and efficient template rendering using Jinja2

+### Technologies Used

+- Python
+- Flask

+### Files

+- main.py
+- app.yaml
+- templates\index.html

-## 1. Hand Motion Tracking
+## 2. Hand Motion Tracking

 This project utilizes the MediaPipe NodeJS package to track and graphically visualize your hands and fingers using your webcam.
 It's an interesting way to explore computer vision and machine learning capabilities.